 Colorado’s Top Attorney for Menacing Charges

 Strategic representation is essential when it comes to menacing charges.
 If your unique case involves a deadly weapon, you need an experienced firearm attorney.
-Look no further than the skilled criminal lawyers at O’Malley and Sawyer, LLC.
+Look no further than the skilled criminal lawyers at Sawyer Legal Group, LLC.
 Perhaps your statements didn’t include threats, you weren’t armed, or you were acting in self-defense.
 Nonetheless, contact our office for a free initial consultation.
 We offer same-day jail visits, flexible payment plans, and affordable fees for those facing criminal allegations throughout Colorado.

 If you or someone you know is facing Colorado menacing charges, be smart.
-Contact the determined defense attorneys at O’Malley and Sawyer, LLC at 303-731-0719.
-Together, we can protect your future.
+Contact the determined defense attorneys at Sawyer Legal Group, LLC at 303-731-0719.

 Photo by Ben Hershey